airbr/morganwebdev.org/content/posts/github-mentoring.md

 Your projects and code might mean a lot to you.
 You may have poured a great deal of time into your repositories over months with the hope of using them towards getting a job.
 You may also have feelings of insecurity that whatever you put up is not polished enough: many people don't have their code/stuff on a place like GitHub at all because of these feelings.

-It is a tough reality that the person viewing your GitHub who might decide whether you get an interview or advance to the next stage could potentially be:
+The person viewing your GitHub account who might decide whether or not you get an interview or advance to the next stage could potentially be:

 * __Tired and pressured__ from viewing dozens of job applicants in a tight timeframe and unable to really appreciate nuance or a lot of detail.
 This was emphasized to me by quite a few people.
-I don't keep count but easily mentioned by atleast six that have been involved in hiring at some stage.
+I don't keep count but easily mentioned by at least six that have been involved in hiring at some stage.

     * __What do we do?__ We make it easy for them.

-* __Potentially less or non technical__ people, such as a recruiter, who are highly dependent on finding keywords in your GitHub to tick the checkboxes of what they are looking for.
+* __Potentially less or non technical__ people, such as a recruiter, who are highly dependent on finding keywords in your GitHub to tick the check boxes of what they are looking for.

     * __What do we do?__ We make make it obvious for them.
 We use bold and consistent keywords.
-Think listing HTML5 is unneccesary as a technology in your ReadMe because it is 'not impressive enough to mention'?
-Think again!
+Think listing HTML5 is unnecessary as a technology in your ReadMe because it is 'not impressive enough to mention'?
+Think again!.
+We use topics in our repos.

 * __Unable or unwilling to actually run your code__ and reliant on the quality of your ReadMe's and other indicators of your coding ability to make a interim decision about you: many people don't have the luxury of cloning and building a project from a repository particularly on work machines.

     * __What do we do?__ We include easily accessible human readable code such as in a /src directory in the top level of the project and make that the forefront of our projects.
-Dont obfuscate or minify everything!.
+Don't obfuscate or minify everything!.
 We include a detailed ReadMe with media and information to support the viewer who cant run the project or read too deeply.

-* __Instinctively judgmental__ based on perceptions of professionalism or that you are "just another bootcamp grad" or otherwise.
+* __Instinctively judgmental__ based on perceptions of professionalism or that you are "just another boot camp grad" or otherwise.
 You can't fight totally misguided assumptions - possibly you don't want to work for someone where such assumptions are made - but you can keep your profile on point as best you can.

     * __What do we do?__ We personalize all our content to make it speak with our voice rather than the voice of a school, tutorial or otherwise.
 I describe what this means below.